 For any enterprise that does business online, and overwhelmingly for businesses that succeed by working to attracting online customers to their websites, it has been mandatory to ensure an easy, appealing reception for smartphone users and other mobile visitors.
 And yet, the great majority of websites created just a few years ago are not mobile friendly.
-They simply weren’t designed to be.
+They simply weren’t designed to be responsive.

 The responsive website solution versus the mobile app solution

 That creates well-known problems for mobile visitors–for example, adapting web pages to their mobile screen size, finding things on a page, moving through the site, and especially accessing and using some of the special features of a site.
 Often, the experience is just not easy or pleasant.
 The same problem faced by a brick-and-mortar store would alarm its proprietors and rightly alarms those responsible for a business’s website.